jaanugrinsky/Mid-bootcamp-project---Regression-with-Housing-Data/README.md

 - Python folder that contains the Python work file for the project, along with a subfolder containing the dataset used.
 - SQL folder that contains the sql file for the query work.
-- Tableau folder that contains the Tableau Workbook file for the expolratory, visual, and analytical work along with a pdf copy of a dashboard .
+- Tableau folder that contains the Tableau Workbook file for the expolratory, visual, and analytical work along with a pdf copy of a dashboard.
 - Presentation folder containing a PDF version of the presentation.

 ## Links